-For a truly spectacular winter experience, visit the folks at Bar W Guest Ranch for trail rides, sleigh rides and stories around the campfire.
+To incorporate horses into your winter adventures, visit the folks at Bar W Guest Ranch for trail rides, sleigh rides and stories around the campfire or head to Clydesdale Outpost for a scenic sleigh ride, pulled by beautiful Clydesdales.

 For a glimpse of Kalispell’s past and present, take a self-guided mural tour, visit the Conrad Mansion Museum (and learn all about Kalispell’s founder, Charles E. Conrad), peruse art at the Hockaday Museum of Art and immerse yourself in history at the Northwest Montana History Museum.
 Time it right and you might be able to catch one of Kalispell’s most-loved winter events, Christmas at the Conrad Mansion.
 A full overview of events can be found here

 Montana’s real-life snow globe wouldn’t be complete without visiting downtown Kalispell.
 Rooted in history, this vibrant neighborhood is home to charming shops, boutiques, eateries and more, all serving up a slice of Big Sky Country.
 Be sure to cozy up with made-right-here craft beverages at breweries, wineries, distilleries, cideries and coffee shops.
-End the day at a welcoming hotel, lodge or motel, each with its own take on Montana-inspired accommodations.
+End the day at a welcoming hotel, lodge or motel, each with its own take on Montana-inspired accommodations (including these ones with fireplaces and fire pits).

 Resources